 Sometimes a driver is not at fault in a failure to yield accident.
 It is possible that signage is obstructed or lacking, or other road conditions contributed to your accident.
 In these cases, a governing authority or agency could be at fault for failing to maintain safe roadways.

 Because every case is different and there are many reasons failure to yield accidents can occur, it could be beneficial to speak with a Dallas failure to yield accident lawyer if you were in an accident of this nature.
 Ben Crump Law, PLLC can help you understand your legal options based on your specific case and determine the best course of action for you.
-Call for a free consultation today.
+An attorney from our team can read the accident report, document your injuries, and review the involved insurance policies.

 For a free legal consultation with a failure to yield accidents lawyer serving Dallas, call 800-598-7557